... other Synesis site links: [ STLSoft ] [ Open-RJ ] [ Pantheios ] [ recls ] [ shwild ]

 Synesis Software are pleased to announce STLSoft, an open-source initiative designed to bring robust, lightweight, cross-platform Standard Template Library software to the development community.

-By releasing STLSoft as open-source, Synesis Software hope not only to leverage formerly proprietary intellectual property to the wider development community, but also to stimulate debate and encourage contributions from all sources with the aim of evolving a standard for C++ development on the Linux and Windows platforms.
+By releasing STLSoft as open-source, Synesis Software hope not only to lever formerly proprietary intellectual property to the wider development community, but also to stimulate debate and encourage contributions from all sources with the aim of evolving a standard for C++ development on the Linux and Windows platforms.

 The library is designed to work with most of the widely available compilers, including Borland C++ (v5.5), Digital Mars (v8.26), Microsoft Visual C++ (v5.0 & 6.0) and GCC (v2.95 & 2.96).
 Support for a broader range of compilers is planned for the future.